AlibabaCloudDocs/hbr/intl.en-US/Back up ECS/ECS Sever backup/Create an ECS Server backup.md

 # Create an ECS Server backup

-Hybrid Backup Recovery \(HBR\) is integrated with the Alibaba Cloud backup service to provide agentless backup for Elastic Compute Service \(ECS\) instances and disks.
-HBR can create crash-consistent snapshots for all disk categories, including system and data disks.
-You can use these snapshots to back up or restore an entire disk.
+Hybrid Backup Recovery \(HBR\) is integrated with the Alibaba Cloud snapshot service to provide agentless backup for Elastic Compute Service \(ECS\) instances and disks.
+HBR can create crash-consistent backups for all disk categories, including system and data disks.
+You can use these backups to restore an entire disk.

 ## Background